jina-ai/executors/jinahub/encoders/text/AudioCLIPTextEncoder/README.md

 ./download_full.sh
 ```

-This will download the `Full` version of the model (this is the default model used by the executor).
-If you instead want
+This will download the `Full` version of the model (this is the default model used by the executor.
-to download the `Partial` version of the model, execute
+If you instead want to download the `Partial` version of the model, execute:

 ```shell
 wget https://raw.githubusercontent.com/jina-ai/executors/main/jinahub/encoders/image/AudioCLIPImageEncoder/scripts/download_partial.sh && chmod +x download_partial.sh
 ./download_partial.sh
 ```

-And then you will also need to pass the argument `model_path='.cache/AudioCLIP-Full-Training.pt'` when you initialize
-the executor, like so:
+And then you will also need to pass the argument `model_path='.cache/AudioCLIP-Full-Training.pt'` when you initialize the executor, like so:

 ```python
 with Flow().add(